-The LEMBRAR ad uses a visual metaphor to demonstrate what it’s like to have Alzheimer.
+The LEMBRAR ad uses a visual metaphor to demonstrate what it’s like to have Alzheimer’s.
 Erasing the couple’s facial features depicts the reality of Alzheimer’s in a way everyone could understand.

-Lastly, the Breast Cancer ad develops their message by eliminating the letters “r” and “s” transforming the statement from “Breast cancer” to “Beat cancer” and altering the ad’s context.
+Lastly, the Breast Cancer ad develops its message by eliminating the letters “r” and “s” transforming the statement from “Breast cancer” to “Beat cancer” and altering the ad’s context.

 Reduction – A Variation of The Subtraction Method